-December 12-13 afternoon sessions
+December 11-12 afternoon sessions

-D. December 12-15 afternoon sessions D 1: 1 Date Topic/Learning Objective/Discussion Questions Reading and Deliverable 12/12 12/12 Risk and Cost of Capital RWJ Chapters Business is risky.
-You might not get paid by a customer, you might default on 10-11 a bank loan, your company might get sued, etc. Risk typically is defined in Quiz #2 terms of probabilities of certain outcomes.
+Date December 11-12 afternoon sessions Topic/Learning Objective/Discussion Questions Reading and Deliverable 12/11 Risk and Cost of Capital RWJ Chapters 12,11 Business is risky.
+You might not get paid by a customer, you might default on a bank loan, your company might get sued, etc. Risk typically is defined in terms of probabilities of certain outcomes.
 We will discuss the risk/reward relationship and methods to quantify risk.
 Consider the historical relationship between the risk and return tradeoff, and its implications to corporate finance and the opportunity cost of capital for corporations.
 Building upon the knowledge gained from Professor Porter's statistics sessions, we can utilize statistical concepts such as regression analysis to help us understand financial risk.
 Identify which types of securities have historically had the highest returns and which have been the most volatile.
-Understand the definition of risk in finance.
+Understand the definition of risk in 10-11 Quiz #2 finance.
 Why is there an equity risk premium?
 Understand the concept of diversification and the difference between systematic and unsystematic risk.
 Which type of risk matters to investors?
 Describe the capital asset pricing model (CAPM).
-12/13 Intro to Valuation RWJ Chapter 9 Spyder Active Sports (HBS Case) financial exhibits will be provided in excel. pages 287-292 • There are many approaches to determine fair market value (FMV) of a firm. a 1 a We will discuss discounted cash flow and the market multiples approach.
-Spyder Group • Identify the different "exit" options that are feasible for Spyder in 2004, and Case (25%) analyze the benefits and costs of each alternative.
+12/12 Intro to Valuation RWJ Chapter 9 Spyder Active Sports (HBS Case) financial exhibits will be provided in excel.
+There are many approaches to determine fair market value (FMV) of a firm.
+We will discuss discounted cash flow and the market multiples approach.
+Identify the different "exit" options that are feasible for Spyder in 2004, and analyze the benefits and costs of each alternative.
 Consider the interests and needs of the owner(s), the current state and future prospects of the company, and the current state of the financial markets.
 Perform a discounted cash flow valuation analysis to determine the value of Spyder.
 What are the risks to the valuation?
 Perform sensitivity analysis and address the uncertainty in the assumptions and valuation approach.
 Spyder is not publicly traded; but we can still apply the market approach (price multiples) to estimate the company's implied value.
-Evaluate the financial data provided for Spyder and also the comparable publicly-traded company price multiples (Exhibit 11) and comparable past merger and acquisition multiples (Exhibit 9) to determine an estimated "implied" value for the company in 2004. • Compare the alternative transactions described on the last page of the case.
+Evaluate the financial data provided for Spyder and also the comparable publicly-traded company price multiples (Exhibit 11) and comparable past merger and acquisition multiples (Exhibit 9) to determine an estimated "implied" value for the company in 2004.1 Compare the alternative transactions described on the last page of the case.
 Which one would you choose if you were: 1) David Jacobs; 2) a general partner in CHB Capital; 3) Shimokubo?
-Who else is affected by this choice?
+Who else is affected by this choice? pages 287-292 Spyder Group Case (25%)

-&lt;sup>1 The implied value of Spyder will be impacted by the type of buyer (strategic/financial) and type of sale (controlling vs. non-controlling stake).
+1 The implied value of Spyder will be impacted by the type of buyer (strategic/financial) and type of sale (controlling vs. non-controlling stake).